smintio/CLAPI-C-Picturepark-Integration/README.md

 *UI indicators*

-The UI indicators that are mentioned in the Smint.io Integration Guide (e.g. editorial use or license constraint warnings) have been implemented through Picturepark name and thumbnail display patterns.
+The UI indicators that are mentioned in the Smint.io Integration Guide (e.g. editorial use or license term warnings) have been implemented through Picturepark name and thumbnail display patterns.

-The license constraint warning flag has been pre-calculated during import, considering all relevant constraints that could cause problems for the user.
+The license term warning flag has been pre-calculated during import, considering all relevant terms that could cause problems for the user.
 Please check out [SmintIoApiClientProviderImpl.cs](https://github.com/smintio/CLAPI-C-Integration-Core/blob/master/NetCore/Providers/Impl/SmintIoApiClientProviderImpl.cs) from line `198` for more information.

 For the Smint.io specific layers, the name display pattern set-up is done through the layer schema definitions in code.
 For compound assets, the thumbnail display pattern set-up is done through the virtual content type definition in code as well.